traefik/traefik/docs/content/routing/services/index.md

 #### Pass Host Header

-You can optionally disable `passHostHeader` to not forward client Host header to server.
+The `passHostHeader` allows to forward client Host header to server.

+By default, `passHostHeader` is true.

 ??? example "Don't forward the host header -- Using the [File Provider](../../providers/file.md)"